Affiliate marketing: Origin

 In November 1994, CDNow launched its BuyWeb program.
 CDNow had the idea that music-oriented websites could review or list albums on their pages that their visitors might be interested in purchasing.
 These websites could also offer a link that would take visitors directly to CDNow to purchase the albums.
-The idea for remote purchasing originally arose from conversations with music label Geffen Records in the fall of 1994.
+The idea for remote purchasing originally arose from conversations with the music label Geffen Records in the fall of 1994.
 The management at Geffen wanted to sell its artists' CDs directly from its website but did not want to implement this capability itself.
-Geffen asked CDNow if it could design a program where CDNow would handle the order fulfillment.
-Geffen realized that CDNow could link directly from the artist on its website to Geffen's website, bypassing the CDNow home page and going directly to an artist's music page.
+Geffen asked CDNow if it could design a program where CDNow would handle order fulfillment.
+Geffen realized that CDNow could link directly from the artist on its website to Geffen's website, bypassing the CDNow home page and going directly to the artist's music page.

 Amazon.com (Amazon) launched its associate program in July 1996: Amazon associates could place banner or text links on their site for individual books, or link directly to the Amazon home page.

 When visitors clicked on the associate's website to go to Amazon and purchase a book, the associate received a commission.
 Amazon was not the first merchant to offer an affiliate program, but its program was the first to become widely known and serve as a model for subsequent programs.

 In February 2000, Amazon announced that it had been granted a patent on components of an affiliate program.
 The patent application was submitted in June 1997, which predates most affiliate programs, but not PC Flowers & Gifts.com (October 1994), AutoWeb.com (October 1995), Kbkids.com/BrainPlay.com (January 1996), EPage (April 1996), and several others.

 Historic development

 Affiliate marketing has grown quickly since its inception.
 The e-commerce website, viewed as a marketing toy in the early days of the Internet, became an integrated part of the overall business plan and in some cases grew to a bigger business than the existing offline business.
 According to one report, the total sales amount generated through affiliate networks in 2006 was £2.16 billion in the United Kingdom alone.
 The estimates were £1.35 billion in sales in 2005.
 MarketingSherpa's research team estimated that, in 2006, affiliates worldwide earned US$6.5 billion in bounty and commissions from a variety of sources in retail, personal finance, gaming and gambling, travel, telecom, education, publishing, and forms of lead generation other than contextual advertising programs.

-In 2006, the most active sectors for affiliate marketing were the adult gambling, retail industries and file-sharing services.
+In 2006, the most active sectors for affiliate marketing were adult gambling, retail industries and file-sharing services.
 The three sectors expected to experience the greatest growth are the mobile phone, finance, and travel sectors.
 Soon after these sectors came the entertainment (particularly gaming) and Internet-related services (particularly broadband) sectors.
 Also several of the affiliate solution providers expect to see increased interest from business-to-business marketers and advertisers in using affiliate marketing as part of their mix.